-- For animals prepared in compliance with the pre-export measures, a PEQ of at least 30 days is required. - Where considered relevant by the department based on document assessment and/or analysis of trade patterns and intelligence data, additional post-entry verification activities to verify compliance with the pre-export measures may be required.
-In such cases, animals may be held in PEQ for up to 180 days.
+- For all other animals prepared in compliance with the pre-export measures, a PEQ of at least 30 days is required. - Where considered relevant by the department based on document assessment and/or analysis of trade patterns and intelligence data, additional post-entry verification activities to verify compliance with the pre-export measures may be required.
+In such cases, animals may be held in PEQ until it can be determined that biosecurity risk has been satisfactorily managed.
+The longest this could be expected to take is 180 days but would typically be a much shorter period.